nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 If a consumer submits a date filter for this subsection the dates will be applied as follows (this applies equivalent rules to structured medication date filtering):

  1. If the medication has an effective period (a start date and a scheduled end date), filter using the effective period
-	1. The provider system **MUST** return the medication summary data items for all medications whose effective date range overlaps the date range (inclusive) sent by the consuming system
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective periods overlaps the date range (inclusive) sent by the consuming system
  2. If the medication has an effective start date, does not have an effective end date and is repeat (repeat prescribed, repeat dispensed or prescribed elsewhere repeat), treat the effective period as ongoing for the filter
 	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during or before the date range (inclusive) sent by the consuming system
 	2. Where the medication is prescribed elsewhere and does not identify itself as acute or repeat then treat it as repeat for the filter to ensure the clinician has higher likelihood of visibility of the item and can decide themselves if it is relevant